 This Zoom session will help farmers and those who provide assistance to farmers who have experienced or are experiencing financial crisis on the specifics of farmer betrayal; a betrayal committed by someone a farmer thought was going to help them during their financial crisis.
 You’ll leave this session with a deeper understanding of how it happens (which often is not apparent until it’s too late), what remedies farmers may have access to, and how this betrayal affects the mental and physical health of farm families moving into their post-crisis life.

-Our presenters, Attorney Quinton Robinson and Benny Bunting, have sat at farm kitchen tables and fought on behalf of individual farm families in financial crisis for decades.
+Our presenters, Attorney Quinton Robinson and Benny Bunting, have sat at farm kitchen tables and fought on behalf of

 This workshop is part of the Navigating Financial and Mental Health Crises project of the Rural Advancement Foundation International – USA (RAFI-USA) and is funded by Southern Sustainable Agriculture Research &Education (SARE)